 - Bronze status in BA Executive Club requires 300 tier points

 - Silver status in BA Executive Club requires 600 tier points

 - Gold status in BA Executive Club requires 1,500 tier points

-There are three things to note about the double tier points offer:
+There are a few things to note about the double tier points offer: